 Spreadsheet risks do exist even in large businesses that use such programs.
-Though spreadsheets are considered among the most important and powerful tools for organizations and businesses for the past several decades, it doesn’t take away the fact that spreadsheets are subject to human errors.
-In addition, they can be easily altered and manipulated, and that they lack internal control.
+Though spreadsheets are considered among the most important and powerful tools for organizations and businesses over the past several decades, that doesn’t take away the fact that spreadsheets are subject to human errors.
+In addition, they can be easily altered and manipulated, and they often lack internal control.

 Spreadsheet Errors and their Impact